 Different species of fish tolerate different levels of nitrite.
 Some fish may simply be listless, while others may die suddenly with no obvious signs of illness.
 Common symptoms include gasping at the surface of the water, hanging near water outlets, rapid gill movement, and a change in gill color from tan to dark brown.

+Fish that are exposed to even low levels of nitrite for long periods of time suffer damage to their immune system and are prone to secondary diseases, such as ich, fin rot, and bacterial infections.
 As methemoglobin levels increase, damage occurs to the liver, gills, and blood cells.
 If untreated, affected fish eventually die from lack of oxygen and/or secondary diseases.

 - Large water change